 USE THEM IN YOUR FEATURED IMAGES

-Accent colors are great for creating a signature style for your featured images too.
+Accent colors are useful for creating a unique style for your featured images as well.

-You can create a tricolor gradient overlay, OR alternate your accent colors as a solid backgrounds in your images.
+You can create a tricolor gradient overlay, a solid backgrounds in your images.

-The latter option will save you a fuck ton of time scouring for stock photos or patterns to use as the background of your images.
+The latter option will save you a lot of time looking for stock photos or patterns to use as the background of your images.

 THE OVER 50 ROADMAP